Acellera/quantumbind_rbfe/README.md

-# QuantumBind® Relative Binding Free Energy (RBFE)
+# QuantumBind Relative Binding Free Energy (RBFE)

 ## Summary

-QuantumBind® RBFE is Acellera's implementation for Relative Binding Free Energy (RBFE) calculations.
+QuantumBind RBFE is Acellera's implementation for Relative Binding Free Energy (RBFE) calculations.
 This approach is based on the Alchemical Transfer Method (ATM) and incorporates Neural Network Potentials (NNP) within a hybrid NNP/MM framework.
 The data in this repository was used in the accompanying manuscript: [QuantumBind-RBFE: Accurate Relative Binding Free Energy Calculations Using Neural Network Potentials](https://arxiv.org/abs/2501.01811).

 ## Contents